Skip to content

 Com en Scène

-15+ client sites in PHP, Symfony and Drupal.
+Shipped 15+ client sites and kept production CMS deployments running for a varied client portfolio.
 Where I learned to hit someone else's deadline.

 PHP · Symfony · Drupal